 Expenses.
 Expenses are the costs you incur (other than purchases) to carry on your business.
 Your supporting documents should show the amount paid and that the amount was for a business expense.
-Examples of documents for expenses include:
+Documents for expenses include the following.

-- · Canceled checks,
+- Canceled checks.

-- Cash register tapes,
+- Cash register tapes.

-- Account statements,
+- Account statements.

-- Credit card sales slips,
+- Credit card sales slips.

-- Invoices, and
+- Invoices.

-- Petty cash slips for small cash purchases.
+- Petty cash slips for small cash payments.